————— DRAFT —————

 Walls are trickier because they not only gain heat via convection and radiation (and perhaps a tiny bit via conduction) but also loose heat via conduction to outside.
 Wall temperatures will almost always be somewhat colder than air temp.
 How much colder depends primarily on insulation and outside air temp.

 Hygrometers – Analog

 Analog Dial Hygrometers are inaccurate and realistically worthless.
 This is largely a nature of the beast thing more than any kind of manufacturing problem.
-Interesting to have on the wall but not really of any use.
+Interesting to have on the wall as decoration but not really of any use.

 Hygrometers – Digital

 Digital Hygrometers can be quite accurate but this accuracy can come with considerable cost at sauna temps.
 Our MAC 125 works well for measuring moisture in a sauna but costs about $3k.

 A digital hygrometer with an external port that you can use a tube with might be a good solution.
 Note that you’ll need a pump if the hygrometer does not have one.
 Also be careful of the head pressure limits of internal pumps as some are only good for 24” or less of tube and do not work well with the longer tube needed in a sauna.
 Also pay attention to max sample temperature and any condensation on the inside of the tube.

 Some multi-sensor devices and IAQ monitors have somewhat accurate digital hygrometers but these all need to be kept in lower temps below the Löyly cavity, its convective loop and thus the steam (image below) so are pretty much useless.